Tinka8ell/book-manager-api/README.md

 The features are:
 - Get All Books
-  - GET request with no endpoint
+  - GET request with no parameter
 - Get a Book by ID
-  - GET request with book id as endpoint
+  - GET request with book id as parameter
 - Add a Book
   - POST request with book as body
 - Update a Book
-  - PUT request with book id as endpoint and with book as body
+  - PUT request with book id as parameter and with book as body

+Seriously do not like the "hidden" nature of so much of this.
+I missed the "endpoint" definition the first time through as it was stuck up behind the class definition.
+Only went looking for it when I saw the endpoint being used in the test code and tried to work out why it was there.
+Can only guess that the annotations are doing behind the scenes in the Book Model class!
+And there does not seem to be much of an actual repository as the Tests mock it anyway.

-All the above "enter" in the "BookManagerController" as either GET, POST or PUT requests with optional bookID parameter, or rather endpoint, and optional Book body.
+All the above "enter" in the "BookManagerController" as either GET, POST or PUT requests with endpoint as "/api/v1/book" and an optional bookID parameter, and optional Book body.

 These are then processed by the "BookManagerServiceImpl" to access some back end repository and either update and / or return data from that repository.